Skip to content

 If the UI is just another inbound adapter, you do not need to build an API only for your UI.

-This reduces duplicated contracts, duplicated models and unnecessary glue code.
+This removes duplicated contracts, duplicated models, and the glue code between them.

 • domain service only when the logic exceeds one aggregate

-A listing row is a UI read model.
+A listing row is a UI read model — a record designed for display, not persistence:

 public record ChangeRow(